-- In advance, the interiors should also be planned for placements, cost and appearance.
-The more you prepare, the better it is because there shall be no breaking, rebuilding and additional costs and time overruns.
+- In advance, the interiors should also be planned for placements, cost, and appearance.
+The more you prepare, the better because there shall be no breaking, rebuilding, and additional costs and time overruns.

 MEETING with the Architect after the House Plans are finalized:

-- Once floor plans and Elevations are finalised now you need to discuss on the budget and discuss and take suggestions on what construction materials to be implemented on site.
+- Once floor plans and Elevations are finalized now, you need to discuss the budget and consider what construction materials to be implemented on-site.

 - Discuss preparation blueprints that are needed for submitting for plan sanction from BBMP / BDA.
 Also, discuss if there will be any building violations that will be there concerning actual sanction drawings.

 - Discuss project scheduling and work timeframes.
-These preparations will make sure that the project is always on a given schedule which will eventually lead to the completion of the project as per schedule.
+These preparations will ensure that the project is always on a given schedule, leading to completing the project as per plan.

-- Finalize and discuss what construction materials should be used be in construction works such as Flooring, Plumbing, Electrical, Cladding for elevation, Lighting fixtures, Wood for windows and doors.
+- Finalize and discuss what construction materials should be used in construction works such as Flooring, Plumbing, Electrical, Cladding for elevation, Lighting fixtures, and Wood for windows and doors.

 Things to consider while Designing House Plans?

 - Lots of light and open space.
-It should be easy on maintenance, user-friendly and beautiful to look at.
+It should be comfortable on maintenance, user-friendly, and beautiful to look at.

 - A terrace garden.

-- Have as many electric plug points as possible, plan their locations.
+- Have as many electric plug points as possible, and plan their locations.